nicqrocks/perl6-oauth2-client-google-auto/README.md

 ### No Web Browser

 Due to Google being so web based, the authentication page for the user is a link returned by the request.
 This is a module however, and there is no guarantee that the machine has a web browser.
 So to get around this, a link to the authentication page will be returned instead.

+## Credit

+All credit for this should go to [bduggan](https://github.com/bduggan) as this module is basically his example script placed into a function.